Berghain: Controversies and criticism

 Berghain has, at times, been the focal point of controversy surrounding drug use in the club and consequential health emergencies.

 A 30-year-old American woman died in June 2017, shortly after she left Berghain, having taken ecstasy that she had supposedly purchased inside the club.
 While visiting Berlin, she, her husband, and their Dutch friend decided to visit the club late one night.
 She had her own MDMA pill taken by security, according to Der Spiegel, and therefore bought two additional pills in the restroom of the club.
 After the effects of the pills started, where the woman showed signs of medical distress—by foaming from the mouth and losing consciousness—another person in the club, along with the club staff, allegedly delayed calling medical services, under the impression that the effects would wear off.
 After another fifteen minutes or so, an ambulance was called, and she was rushed to the hospital; however, she died shortly after arrival.

 A toxicology report revealed that the MDMA dosage she consumed was substantially greater than what is considered a standard recreational amount.
 This incident prompted extensive discussions within German media regarding the safety protocols associated with drug use in Berlin's nightlife, encompassing appeals for the implementation of on-site drug-checking services and enhanced emergency procedures.

 In 2019, there were unconfirmed reports of three individuals dying in a single night at Berghain after consuming pills that were marketed as ecstasy.
 Moreover, in 2022, incidents of needle spiking were encountered by clubbers at Berghain, where individuals were injected with unidentified drugs without their consent.
 Although these incidents have not been formally verified, they have helped fuel ongoing discussions regarding drug safety in nightclub settings.
 In spite of pressure from publicly documented cases of overdose, clubs such as Berghain have resisted introducing harm-reduction policies, including drug-checking, on the grounds of legal ambiguity and in order to maintain their low-interventionist policy.
 This has generated controversy among public health proponents, some of whom maintain that preventive measures could be taken to minimize health risks without undermining the cultural identity of the club.
 The German courts' official acknowledgment of the club as a cultural institution has raised additional concerns about state accountability and responsibility for public health and safety.

 Alongside drug scandals, Berghain has also had political scandals.
 In 2018, AfD politician Sibylle Schmidt called for the closure of the club in a motion.
 Her justification followed the AfD's overall far-right-leaning rhetoric, citing the drug use and oversexualized atmosphere.
-The request was publicly ridiculed and not seriously considered, but it highlights the club's reverence and notoriety when it comes to its drug scene.